 - Demonstrated passion for learning and desire to enrich the UVA community outside of the classroom

-- Notable essays reflect quality of thought and expression
+- Notable essays reflecting a high quality of thought and expression

 Awards for First Year Students